IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx_service.html.markdown

     **NOTE**: In VPX 10.5, the weight value is ignored.
 * `connection_limit` - (Required, integer) The connection limit for this service.
 Acceptable values are `0` ~ `4294967294`.
 See the [Citrix NetScaler docs](https://docs.citrix.com/en-us/netscaler/11/reference/netscaler-command-reference/basic/service.html) for details.
 * `health_check` - (Required, string) Set the health check type.
 See the [Bluemix Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_Service) for details.
+* `usip` - (Optional, String) Configures the service to report the source ip of the client to the service being load balanced.
+Acceptable values are "YES" or "NO".
+Default is "NO".
+See the [Citrix NetScaler docs](https://developer-docs.citrix.com/projects/netscaler-nitro-api/en/11.0/configuration/basic/service/service) for details.

+    **NOTE**: Only available for VPX 10.5

 ## Attributes Reference